Feldkirch, Vorarlberg: Cultural events

 The Montforter Zwischentöne is an interdisciplinary festival that takes place three times a year.
 Each series is based on a specific topic which is artistically and dramaturgically interpreted without genre-orientated boundaries.
 There are contributions from the fields of music, poetry, architecture, science, dance etc. The festival addresses issues of social and personal development on site and provides impetus for urban and regional development.

 The Poolbar Festival is a modern music and cultural festival in Feldkirch.
 Held annually in July and August, it attracts around 20,000 visitors; it features music, exhibitions, poetry slams, fashion and an architectural prize.
 It was first held in 1994 as a cultural summer-academy and is, in its organization and implementation of landscape and architecture, very different from other open-air events.

 The bi-annual light art festival Lichtstadt Feldkirch lets international artists fill the city of Feldkirch with light objects, projections and sculptures.
 Its first edition was held in 2018 and attracted 30.000 visitors.

 The POTENTIALe (formerly 'ArtDesign Feldkirch') is an art fair and festival at which about 110 exhibitors present their products and ideas.
 In addition to a vintage market, there are workshops and discussion groups, a design laboratory, photography exhibitions, and music and films are presented.
 The aim of the festival is to establish a network of artists, craftsmen and customers that share the common vision of sustainable design.

 The Feldkirch Festival (2001-2012) was an annual summer festival that offered theater performances, concerts and other cultural events.

 The Wochenmarkt Feldkirch is a market in the Marktgasse in the city centre.
 At the market, fresh local produce and specialities like Bregenz Forest cheese are offered.
 It is open two days a week.

 James Joyce and Feldkirch

 The Irish writer James Joyce is inextricably linked to Feldkirch.
-In World War II, Joyce was mistaken for a spy at the border check in Feldkirch in 1915 and almost arrested.
+In World War I, Joyce was mistaken for a spy at the border check in Feldkirch in 1915 and almost arrested.
 Thanks to influential friends, he was regarded as a "friendly foreigner".
 The Irishman saw this event at the Feldkirch train station as fateful.
 Subsequently, it influenced his most important work.
 In the summer of 1932, the friendship with the publisher couple Maria and Eugene Jolas brought the writer back to Feldkirch, where he stayed for several weeks at the Hotel Löwen and worked on Finnegans Wake (published 1939).
 During this stay, Joyce himself said that Ulysses (1922) was inextricably linked to Feldkirch: "Over there, on those tracks, the fate of 'Ulysses' was decided in 1915."

+Victoria, Four-Thirty

+Chapter XII of Cecil Roberts' novel Victoria, Four-Thirty (published 1937) takes place in Feldkirch.

 Climate

-Feldkirch has a oceanic climate (Cfb).
+Feldkirch has an oceanic climate (Cfb).